isammittal/isammittal/README.md

 - 💬 **WhatsApp Web Clone** – Messaging UI interface using JavaScript
 - 🖼️ **3D Art Gallery** – Immersive 3D site made with HTML/CSS/JS
 - 🔄 **Python Voice Assistant** – Speech-to-command tool that listens and responds using AI
-- ֎🇦🇮 **Gemini AI ChatBot** – Fully working AI with clean Animated UI and Hovereffects with colour gradients and multiple functionality made using gemini api key.
+- ֎🇦🇮 **Gemini AI ChatBot** – AI chatbot with clean Animated UI, modern styles and multiple functionality made using gemini api key.
-- ⚙️ **Patient Management API** - Patient Management API with all the working HTTP Requests; To get Body Mass Index(BMI) & Verdict by giving some data and making an working ID.
+- ⚙️ **Patient Management API** - API with all HTTP Requests; To get Body Mass Index(BMI) & Verdict by giving some data and getting an ID.
 - many more..

 ---